 J.M.
 Pile Hall

-Responding to the voice of the student population, the design provided a fresh balance of suite-style rooms, private restrooms, and living areas, along with traditional rooms with improved restrooms, recreation, and community spaces.
-Welcoming students is an open reception area overlooking a spacious sun-lit lounge, replacing the formerly tight and obstructed space.
+BVH Architecture, after carefully listening and responding to the voices of the student population, prepared a design that provided a fresh balance of suite-style rooms, private restrooms, and living areas, along with traditional rooms with improved restrooms, recreation, and community spaces.
+Welcoming WSC students is an open reception area overlooking a spacious sun-lit lounge, replacing the formerly tight and obstructed space.
 A recreation room, located in the once dungeon-like basement, provides ample lounge, gaming, and community space, furnished with flat-screen televisions, modular furniture, and a full kitchen.

 Photography by Tom Kessler